2024

 Link YouTube Uniti E Distinti (Official Audio): https://www.youtube.com/watch?v=aOAmL7nb2Ao&list=PLPuPie73mNJW0zmshHLtJpI1x5_GgJHOE&index=3

-2. Lo Scorrere Dell’Acqua: A repeated sound, like a falling drop, always with the same force and in the same tempo, sounds of human voices create an almost dreamlike atmosphere.
-The piano is still the root from which an interweaving of thematic phrases of the violin, cello, oboe, flute, duduk, in continuous dialogue with each other, branch off.
+4. Lo Scorrere Dell’Acqua: A repeated sound, like a drop falling with the same force and at the same tempo, while human voices create an almost dreamlike atmosphere.
+The piano once again serves as the root from which an interweaving of thematic phrases unfolds—violin, cello, oboe, flute, and duduk—engaged in continuous dialogue with one another.

-3. Incontri Possibili: a breakthrough track in the middle of the album; the sound of the harpsichord surprises the listener and takes one back in time.
-Incontri possibili is a ‘homage’ to the style of Johann Sebastian Bach and the myth of Ian Anderson.
-The track also carries with it another possible reading: the intention to transcend musical genres and free music from definitions and watertight compartments: artistic expression is, and must remain, free from all rigidity of thought, so that certain encounters, indeed, can be possible.
+5. Incontri Possibili: A disruptive piece at the midpoint of the album: the sound of the harpsichord surprises the listener and carries them back in time.
+Incontri Possibili is a “tribute” to the style of Johann Sebastian Bach and to the myth of Ian Anderson.
+The piece also carries another possible interpretation: the intention to move beyond musical genres and to free music from rigid definitions and compartments.
+Artistic expression is—and must remain—free from every form of rigid thinking, so that certain encounters, indeed, can become possible.

 Link YouTube Incontri Possibili (Official Audio): https://youtu.be/fFt-iY4BkJg

-1. Il Tempo Del Cuore: The beating of the heart marks the tempo of this piece with its intimate and calm atmosphere, entrusted to the sound of a harp.
-The piano appears in the background and then comes to the fore in the central part of the piece where it completely envelops the sound of the harp.
-The time of the heart, the ability to love: this is what counts and what gives meaning to life.
+6. Il Tempo Del Cuore: The heartbeat marks the tempo of this piece, whose intimate and calm atmosphere is entrusted to the sound of a harp.
+The piano appears in the background and then comes to the foreground in the central section of the piece, where it completely envelops the sound of the harp.
+The time of the heart, the capacity to love—this alone is what matters and gives meaning to life.

-2. Nelle Tue Mani (reprise): The song is a reprise of the opening track: the same thematic cell of the piano, which here evolves, modulates, intensifies rhythmically in a crescendo where violin, cello and wind instruments bring out, singing, a new theme.
-The track represents a bridge to the second part of the album.
+7. Nelle Tue Mani (Sequel): This piece is a reprise of the opening track: the same piano thematic cell here evolves, modulates, and intensifies rhythmically in a crescendo in which violin, cello, and winds bring forth, almost singing, a new theme.
+The piece serves as a connecting bridge to the second part of the album.

-3. Il Vento Sognato: An empty and silent concert hall, a light wind comes in through a half-open window and, blowing, begins to animate the wind instruments: a timid flute starts to move, chased by its own fear, then takes courage, but as soon as it declares itself, a ‘ramshackle’ orchestra starts up, giving life to an awkward symphony.
-This almost drunken movement, which a snare drum attempts to straighten out, culminates in an intense crescendo and an accelerando that gradually dismantles until it collapses.
-The wind, having orchestrated a magical and imperfect music, leaves.
-And the dream with it.
+An empty, silent concert hall.
+Through a half-open window, a gentle wind enters and, as it blows, begins to animate the wind instruments: a shy flute starts to move, pursued by its own fear, then gathers courage—but just as it declares itself, a “ramshackle” orchestra springs into motion, giving life to an awkward symphony.
+This almost drunken movement, which a snare drum attempts to straighten out, culminates in an intense crescendo and an accelerando that gradually unravels until it collapses.
+The wind, after orchestrating a magical and imperfect music, leaves.
+And the dream goes with it.

-4. Nel Castello Di Carta: The sound of a celesta brings us back to dreamlike atmospheres, the sound of the wind, which comes from the previous track, takes us to another landscape… a paper castle that at night comes alive with love stories between dreamlike fantasy characters.
-At a certain point, the piano breaks the enchantment, more and more insistently running upwards until it reaches the apex of the keyboard, then cascading down towards the deepest part.
-Calm returns, the sound of the celesta carried away by the voice of the wind, fading away.
+9. Nel Castello Di Carta: The sound of a celesta evokes dreamlike atmospheres; the sound of the wind, carried over from the previous piece, leads into another landscape—a paper castle that comes alive at night with love stories among figures of dreamlike imagination.
+At a certain point, the piano breaks the spell, racing ever more insistently upward until it reaches the top of the keyboard, then cascading down toward the deepest register.
+Calm returns, and the sound of the celesta comes back, carried away by the voice of the wind, fading into silence.

-5. Viaggio Senza Dove: The sound of the piano creates a separation from the almost playful atmosphere that precedes it: the scenery is intimate and calm, over the piano’s voice a cello enters, responding and phrasing until a pause.
-The second part of the piece immediately begins tightly: piano and cello intensify their movement, while ethnic percussion increases the tension.
-In the finale, surprisingly and in a strong emotional crescendo, a choir intervenes.
+10. Viaggio Senza Dove: The sound of the piano creates a break from the almost playful atmosphere that precedes it: the landscape is intimate and calm, and over the piano’s voice a cello enters, responding and phrasing until a pause.
+The second part of the piece begins immediately with intensity—piano and cello tighten their motion, while ethnic percussion increases the tension.
+In the final section, unexpectedly and in a powerful emotional crescendo, a choir enters.

 Link YouTube Viaggio Senza Dove (Official Audio): https://youtu.be/4y4IAMFHQMU?si=psC4Wlz11-MsqFDY